 Our Relative TSR and TSR for purposes of calculating long-term incentive performance are based on November and December average closing stock prices before the beginning and at the end of the three-year performance period.
-As a result, the numbers in the chart immediately above are different than shown in the 3-Year Total Return bar chart under "TSR Annualized Performance for the Multi-Year Periods ended December 31, 2020."
+As a result, the numbers in the chart immediately above are different than shown in the 3-Year Total Return bar chart under "TSR Annualized Performance for the Multi-Year Periods ended December 31, 2021."

-Summary of Performance Results as of December 31, 2020 for Long-Term Equity Incentives

-Our Relative TSR for the three-year performance period ended December 31, 2020 of approximately 1,460 basis points in excess of the Index significantly exceeded the high performance hurdle of +300 basis points, and our TSR for the three-year performance period ended December 31, 2020 of 18.3% also significantly exceeded the high performance hurdle of 18%.
-Therefore, both the Relative TSR-based and the TSR-based equity incentives for that period were earned at the high level of performance.
+Summary of Performance Results as of December 31, 2021 for Long-Term Equity Incentives and our TSR for the three-year performance period ended December 31, 2021 of 1.84% also underperformed the threshold performance hurdle of 8%.
+Therefore, neither the Relative TSR-based nor the TSR-based equity incentives for that period were earned, reflecting strong alignment of pay and performance.